Daily Encouragement Net

 Home

 Some will say, "what’s the problem?"
 Nothing probably when you first start in email and your list of contacts is small.
 In fact you may be excited to get any mail, including forwards.
 And after all you can delete it if you don’t want it.
 However as your list of contacts grows and your email address populates and circulates through the internet, gleaned from headers, directories, etc. your mail volume will increase.
 Merely sorting through it can be time consuming and annoying.
 You get personal mail that may need attention, group mail that you have subscribed to (and can unsubscribe if you wish) and of course commercial spam.
-But I would estimate that over ½ my mail is in the group forward or unsolicited group category.
+But in this article I am referring to the group forward or unsolicited group category.

 Do not lift recipient addresses off the headers of mail you receive to develop your list!
 My word, you probably don't even know any of these people.
 At best send them an introductory letter and give them the opportunity to receive your stuff if they desire.
 And make it "opt-in".